mackans95/SocialSecurityNumber/README.md

 # Social Security Number

-A console application that lets a user enter a social security number and then returns the age and gender of the individual.
+A console application that lets a user enter a first name, last name and social security number and then returns full name, SSN, age, gender and generation of the individual.
 Will also let the user know if you entered the SSN incorrectly, and let the user try again.

 ## Getting started